neelp03/Core-v4/githubWorkshop.md

 - ``` git commit --amend --no-edit``` Commiting changes without changing your previous commit message.

+**add and commit will save the files to that particular branch

 *In the case that you enter VIM while trying to commit:*
 - MAC USERS: press esc follwed by :wq